 Brief Background to Sunday Letters

-My name is Laurence Gerard Maguire, born south of Dublin’s River Liffey but raised a Northsider.
+My name is Larry Maguire, born south of Dublin’s River Liffey but raised a Northsider.
 Today I live about ten minutes from the City Centre.
 I’m an electrician by trade, working-class, with rough hands and an even rougher tongue.
 I left school at 15 to follow my father into the game, then ten years later started in business for myself.
-Long story short, I did well for a long time then I didn’t - the 2008 crash came and the party was over.
+Long story short, I did well for a long time… then I didn’t.
+The 2008 crash ended the debt-fuelled construction party.
 After a couple of years of trying to figure out what happened, I decided to change direction into academia.
-Recently I graduated with a BA in psychology and I’m currently sitting an MSc. in Work Psychology at DCU.
+I graduated with a BA in psychology and my thesis is currently in press.
+I’m sitting an MSc. in Work Psychology at DCU.
 I’m married to Joanne, and we have three kids, Ruairí, Cian, & Cara.

 Now, here we are.

 I’m pleased about the move, and I’m looking forward to sharing new material with you here.
 You can read a bit more about the move to Substack here.

 Well, in truth, you don’t have to.
 My best material goes to you for free every Sunday morning anyway, and you’re under no obligation to put your hand in your pocket.
 If you do decide to become a paying subscriber, you’ll receive member-only content, and you’ll be supporting the work I do; the hours of research, fact-checking, and the research material such as courses and books that go into every essay.
 Your $5 pm helps cover the cost of digital tools, keep my home, pay my bills and all those other things we all have to shell out for every day.